Jean-François Abeloos

 Jean-François Abeloos (1819–1886) was a Belgian sculptor and art educator.

 Life

 Abeloos was born in Leuven on 14 December 1819, the son of Pierre Abeloos and Catherine Van den Put.
 He trained as a sculptor under Karel Geerts at the Leuven Academy of Fine Arts, as did his younger brother Michaël Abeloos.
-In 1855, he succeeded Geerts.
-He was also a practising sculptor, exhibiting a Madonna and a St. Cecilia at the Brussels Salon of 1854 and working on the restoration of Leuven Town Hall around 1860.
-He was particularly active producing statues for churches.
-He died in Leuven on 6 August 1886.
+In 1855, he succeeded Geerts in his position at the Academy.

+He was also a practising sculptor, exhibiting a Madonna and a St. Cecilia at the Brussels Salon of 1854 and working on the restoration of Leuven Town Hall around 1860, for which he also produced a series of busts.
+He was particularly active in religious sculpture, executing works for churches throughout Belgium.
+Works by Abeloos preserved in the chapel of the Petit Séminaire in Mechelen include a mise au tombeau (a depiction of the Burial of Jesus) and a chemin de croix (the Stations of the Cross).

+He died in Leuven on 6 August 1886 from typhoid fever.